 If you’ve enjoyed your fill of cool salt breeze and ice cream, then take a trip to Plas Cadnant Hidden Gardens.

 This beautifully restored garden has been finished to immaculate standards, and is often described as one the best kept secrets in Wales (oops, we did try our best).

-With three distinct, but gorgeous, green spaces, Plas Cadnant boasts its own 19th century folly and even an upper woodland garden.
+With three distinct green spaces, Plas Cadnant boasts its own 19th century folly and even an upper woodland garden.
 It is one of the best places to relax, take a gentle stroll, and marvel at Anglesey’s unique history.

 The Hidden Gardens also offer a number of private group visits, especially for those with a budding passion for horticultural delights and yummy refreshments.
-You will have the opportunity to see exclusive ‘before and after’ shots of the restoration process, including a light lunch and tour across the historic grounds.
+See exclusive ‘before and after’ shots of the restoration process, including a light lunch and tour across the historic grounds.

 It really is the perfect stop-off for holiday-makers and travellers to north Wales.

 Visiting Victorian gardens is one thing to tickle the senses – but what about excited little ones who want to learn more about Anglesey’s wonderful wildlife?